 Today’s global economy requires college graduates to develop the cross-cultural skills they will need to compete and succeed in a diverse and multicultural workforce.
-Florida State University (FSU) offers two Special Programs in Hospitality Management and Intercultural Communication designed to help students gain valuable experience in the field of hospitality and develop intercultural competencies through FSU classes and work-integrated learning at Walt Disney World Resort.
+Florida State University (FSU) offers two Special Programs in Hospitality Management and Intercultural Communication designed to help students gain valuable experience in the field of hospitality and develop intercultural competencies through 12 credits of FSU coursework and 5-6 months of work-integrated learning at Walt Disney World® Resort.

-FSU’s Intensive Summer Programs in Hospitality Management and Intercultural Communication offer students from select international partner universities the unique opportunity to join students from some of FSU’s other partner institutions for 10 days* of intensive academic study and intercultural interaction on the beautiful Florida State University campus, in Tallahassee, Florida.
+FSU’s Intensive Summer Programs in Hospitality Management and Intercultural Communication offer students the unique opportunity to join students from some of FSU’s other international partner institutions for 10 days* of intensive academic study and intercultural interaction on the beautiful Florida State University campus, in Tallahassee, Florida.

 Students who are majoring in Hospitality, Business, Marketing, Tourism, and closely-related fields of study are eligible to participate in the Hospitality Management Program.
 Students from other majors are eligible to participate in the Intercultural Communication program.

 During their 10-day stay at Florida State University, Hospitality Management students take an intensive three-credit course in Managing Service Organizations.
 Intercultural Communication students take an intensive three-credit course in Intercultural Communication.
 Both courses incorporate experiential learning, using a combination of classroom instruction and at least one course-related field trip